michaelo/daya/README.md

 * Create a specific instance of a node

+        // Will inherit the properties of the given node type
         myinstance: NodeType;

+        // And optionally override particular ones for this given instance
-        otherinstance: OtherNodeType;
+        otherinstance: OtherNodeType {
+            shape=circle;
+        }

-* Specify a relationship between two node-instanes using an edge
+* Specify a relationship between two node-instances using an edge

-        myinstance owns otherinstance;
+        // Using the default style of the particular edge myinstance owns otherinstance;

-        otherinstance twowaydataflow myinstance {
+        // Or override particular properties for the edge used in this given relationship otherinstance twowaydataflow myinstance {
             label="Overridden label for edge";
         }